 Stage V are those cases where both kidneys have tumors at the time of initial diagnosis.
 About 5-10% of all Wilms tumors are at this stage.

-Other syndromes that increase the likelihood of getting Wilms’ tumor are Denys-Drash syndrome which is where the kidneys stop working in children at a very young age, Beckwith-Wiedemann syndrome where internal organs and limbs of children are enlarged, and Frasier syndrome where scar tissues form within the small blood vessels in the kidney resulting in kidney failure.
+Other syndromes that increase the likelihood of getting Wilms’ tumor are Denys-Drash syndrome which is where the kidneys stop working in children at a very young age, Beckwith-Wiedemann syndrome where internal organs and limbs of children are enlarged, and Frasier syndrome where scar tissue forms within the small blood vessels in the kidney resulting in kidney failure.
 All related syndromes that increase the probability of a child getting Wilms’ tumor also have some alteration of the WT1 gene as well.

 Wilms’ tumor is the most common pediatric kidney cancer, and the fourth most common pediatric cancer overall.
 Wilms’ tumor affects approximately 1 in 10,000 children with the median age of onset being 3.5 years.
 Girls are slightly more likely than boys to develop Wilms’ tumor and African Americans are also at a higher risk.

-To diagnose Wilms’ tumor the doctor will first take a full medical history of all past and present conditions, medications, and family history.
+To diagnose Wilms’ tumor the doctor will first take a full medical history of all past and present conditions, medications and family history.
 The doctor will then perform a physical examination.
 If the doctor is suspicious of Wilms’ tumor, he or she may obtain an ultrasound of the abdomen and/or kidneys to define where the mass is coming from.

-There is also a CT scan which stands for computed tomography.
-A CT scan may provide detailed cross-sectional images of parts of the patient’s body, such as the kidneys.
-In a CT scan the patient has to lie very still on their back for the scans to come out clear.
+The next step is to obtain a CT scan, which stands for computed tomography.
+A CT scan of the abdomen and chest provides detailed cross-sectional images of parts of the patient’s body, such as the kidneys and lungs.
+In a CT scan, the patient must lie very still on their back for the scans to come out clear.
 It is helpful for checking whether a cancer has grown into nearby veins or has spread to organs beyond the kidney.
 A CT scan may be useful in identifying a clot or tumor extension into the renal vein.
-If the cancer has spread to other organs in the patient’s body, then it is known to have metastasized (Stage IV).
+If the cancer has spread to other organs in the patient’s body, then it is known to have metastasized (stage IV).

 Lab tests also might be done to check urine and blood samples if the doctor suspects a kidney problem.